Pepe066/ML-project/README.md

-# Machine Learning for Humanities - Project
+# Knowledge Augmented Abstractive Summarizer

 ## Overview
 This repository contains the implementation of a Machine Learning project for the *Machine Learning for Humanities* course.
 The project focuses on knowledge-augmented summarization, leveraging external data sources to enhance text generation quality and factual consistency.